johnssproul/RepeatProfiler/output/index.md

 ![phylip](phylip.png)

 This file summarizes signatures in variant-enhanced profiles by encoding abundant variants at each site as molecular-morphological characters (details on this process are provided in our paper on RepeatProfiler).
 This file can be directly fed into phylogenetic software and analyzed as morphological data.
 We commonly do this using <a href="http://www.iqtree.org/" target="_blank">IQ-TREE</a>.
 This approach leverages the statistical framework of phylogenetic analysis to group samples based on signal from variant profiles.

+`References_summary_base_coverage.csv`

+This file reports the average fraction of bases with at least 1X coverage for each reference sequence.
+We have used this file in runs that include many (i.e., hundreds) of repeat reference sequences to help us filter out low-coverage repeats.

 ### Sample Specific Subfolders